zruncho3d/double-dragon/README.md

 ### Questions.
 Where?

-Look at the render and CAD first.
-After that?
-TBD.

-This project is looking for the right home, so that people can ask questions, keep up with updates, and learn from the past questions.

-In the meantime, you can find @zruncho in the [DoomCube Discord](https://discord.gg/doomcube).
+Project development and updates live in the ```#double-dragon``` channel in the [DoomCube Discord](https://discord.gg/doomcube).

+Feel free to report issues as GitHub issues!
+Makes them easier to track.

 **What am I seeing in the pictures?
 That doesn't match the CAD.**

 Good eye.
+You can modify a stock V0.1 with the mods listed above and you'll see something like the renders, but the images are a bit different.

-No V0 mods are assumed here, but X0.000 in the pics has a few tweaks:
+X0.000 in the pics has a few tweaks to a stock V0.1, in addition to Double Dragon-specific mods:

 * MCMBen's [Block-and-Tackle Z for V0](https://github.com/Fleafa/VoronUsers/blob/master/printer_mods/MCMBen/Voron0_Block_and_Tackle_Z_Belt/STLs/%5Ba%5D_tensioner_v1.stl)
 * 2x Custom Rotating Spool holders